The 30 Best Halloween Costumes for Families

 The Day of the Dead in living color

 These Day of the Dead costumes are just the right mix of gorgeous and spooky.
 They’re also shockingly easy to put together.
 If you don’t have the time or skill to paint the intricate sugar-skull designs on your faces, easy-to-apply temporary Day of the Dead tattoos will have you looking the part in no time.
 For the outfit portion of your costume, find a bohemian-style dress or a blouse and skirt in dark colors, and finish the look with a pre-made floral headpiece.
-To trick out your home for the big day, add these 30 inexpensive DIY Halloween decorations for the spookiest holiday ever.
+If you’re going to wear costumes inspired by this holiday, make sure you know these facts and history about the Day of the Dead.

 Jazzercize like it’s the ’80s